At GMHBA we are committed to explaining the ins and outs of health insurance so that you are fully informed about your

 Silver Hospital cover provides the same single room coverage as Gold Hospital, but co-payments of $100 per day up to a maximum of $700 per admission apply.
 Co-payments are not the same as hospital excess.
 Please note: Some private hospitals only have single rooms and co-payments will apply.

 Lifetime Health Cover Loading

 Rebate and Medicare levy surcharge

-The Medicare Levy Surcharge (MLS) is an additional tax which Australians need to pay if they are without private health insurance hospital cover and are earning over $90,000 as a single or $180,000 as a couple/family.
+The Medicare Levy Surcharge (MLS) is an additional tax which Australians may need to pay if they are without private health insurance hospital cover and have a taxable income greater than $90,000 as a single or $180,000 as a couple/family.
 Read about this topic.

 Why buy health insurance?

 The benefits of private health insurance

 We understand that the decision to get private health insurance can be challenging.
-So many questions: ‘When do I need it?’, ‘What does it cover?’ and ‘How much can I save on tax?’
+So many questions: ‘When do I need it?’ and ‘What does it cover?’
 Read about this topic.

 Private versus Public